garage44/ca11/README.md

 [![Build status](https://github.com/garage11/ca11/workflows/test/badge.svg)](https://github.com/garage11/ca11/actions?query=workflow%3Atest)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-> Why do we need telephony subscriptions when we have the Web and WebRTC?

-VoIP providers deal with legacy networks, high operation costs, legislations, privacy issues and inertia.
-Newer players like Hangouts, Whatsapp and Skype innovate, but are stuffy walled gardens where users are being data-mined.

 The [CA11 project](https://github.com/garage11/ca11) started in 2019 with the
 purpose to make telephony more like the Web itself; accessible and without a need for accounts.
 In short, the CA11 project is a P2P webphone that comes